Guide for NIH Intramural Principal Investigators to Navigate International Interactions and Avoid Inappropriate Foreign Influences on Their Research

 (3) Writing of letters of reference for foreign scientists; provision of material support for foreign research activities

-NIH PIs, as supervisors of multiple trainees, are frequently asked to write letters of support to enable their trainees to secure research positions in other countries.
+NIH employees, as supervisors of multiple trainees, are frequently asked to write letters of reference to help enable their trainees to secure research positions in other countries.
 This activity is part of the responsibility of a scientific mentor and advocate.
-Such letters should be consistent with standard letters of reference for scientists and not include any promises of further research support or material support.
+Such letters should be consistent with standard letters of reference for scientists and not include any promises of further NIH research support or material support.
 However, sometimes research projects begun at the NIH are continued as collaborations with scientists who have relocated to other countries.
-It is recommended that such collaborations be documented in memos or e-mails that can be reviewed and approved by the PI’s immediate supervisor.
-If collaborations involve loan of equipment or provision of materials, this should be specified in the letters of collaboration and approved by supervisors and the IC Scientific Director.
+Research collaborations should be documented, reviewed and approved by a designee of the SD, such as a supervisor.
+If collaborations involve loan of equipment or provision of materials, this should be specified in the letters of collaboration and approved by supervisors and the IC SD.
 In addition, any equipment loans must be documented using the NIH standard form 2489-1 which must be signed off by the Chief of the Property Management Branch, the Director of the Division of Logistics Services, the SD, and the DDIR.
-Generally, use of publicly available databases is encouraged, but transfer of large datasets and materials must be approved through the standard Materials Transfer Agreement that is signed by the SD or their designee.
+Generally, use of publicly available databases is encouraged, but transfer of large datasets and materials must be approved through the standard Materials Transfer Agreement that is coordinated by the IC Technology Transfer Office.
 Transfer of certain materials, such as clinical samples, requires IRB review and approval (also see section (4) below).
 Materials transferred should not be further transferred to a third party without permission.
-It is important to uphold and expect the highest standards of research integrity in interactions with foreign national scientists.
-For example, foreign scientists should not be re-publishing NIH work in non-credible journals (the NIH Library may assist in the determination of which journals are reputable) or using non-public research information that comes from their NIH collaborations to apply for funding from foreign sources.
+It is important to uphold and expect the highest standards of research integrity in interactions with all scientists.
+For example, scientists are discouraged from re-publishing NIH work in non-credible journals (the NIH Library may assist in the determination of which journals are reputable) or using non-public research information that comes from their NIH collaborations to apply for funding from foreign sources.
 It is important that departing staff and employees adhere to the NIH record retention policy, prohibiting the removal of official records, and to the Guidance on the Conduct of Research, requiring supervisor approval prior to removal of copies of records (such as laboratory notebooks).